utshomax/postman-docs/src/pages/docs/postman-flows/flows-intro/building-your-first-flow.md

 <!-- vale Postman.Spelling = NO -->

-## Using an If block to branch based on has_next being null
+## Using an If block to branch based on response data

 In this example, the **Evaluate** block outputs `true` if `has_next` isn't null, or `false` if `has_next` is null.